Floating plants for freshwater aquarium are a stunning feature to include in any tank.

 10 Best Floating Aquarium Plants for Beginners

-While a lot of aquarium plants must be grounded in substrate so that they can grow, this isn’t true when it comes to floating aquarium plants.
+While a lot of aquarium plants must be grounded in the substrate so that they can grow, this isn’t true when it comes to floating aquarium plants.

 These aquatic plants don’t gather supplements from the substrate utilizing their roots, but they draw supplements from the aquarium water and would thus be able to be left unplanted.